 Coronary angioplasty and stents

-Coronary angioplasty and stents — Overview covers definition and results of this heart procedure used to open clogged arteries.
+Coronary angioplasty and stents — Overview covers definition and results of this heart procedure.

 Coronary angioplasty (AN-jee-o-plas-tee), also called percutaneous coronary intervention, is a procedure used to open clogged heart arteries.
 Angioplasty involves temporarily inserting and inflating a tiny balloon where your artery is clogged to help widen the artery.